Virginia State University: Marching band

 The Virginia State University Trojan Explosion is composed of instrumentalists, Essence of Troy Dancers, Satin Divas Flag, and Troy Elegance Twirlers.

-The famed “Marching 110,” was built during the leadership of Dr. F. Nathaniel Pops Gatlin and Dr. Claiborne T. Richardson.
-In 1984 the marching band was renamed the “Trojan Explosion” under the direction of Harold J. Haughton, Sr. and the music department began to grow.
-In 2013, Professor James Holden, Jr. became Director of Bands.
-In addition to serving as director of the world renowned VSU Gospel Chorale, Holden has served as assistant director of Bands since 1984.
-Arguably one of the top arrangers in the country, Holden is known throughout the musical world as an exquisite saxophonist.
+The "Marching 110" was built during the leadership of F. Nathaniel Pops Gatlin and Claiborne T. Richardson.
+In 1984 the marching band was renamed the "Trojan Explosion" under the direction of Harold J. Haughton, Sr. and the music department began to grow.
+In 2013, Professor James Holden, Jr. became director of bands.
+In addition to serving as director of the VSU Gospel Chorale, Holden has served as assistant director of bands since 1984.

-The renowned Trojan Explosion Marching Band is a captivating show style band executing high intensity, musicality and showmanship on and off the field.
 The Trojan Explosion has been selected to attend the Honda Battle of the Bands 9 consecutive years.
 In addition to numerous accolades and achievements, the drum line performed at the White House for President Barack Obama during the signing of the HBCU Funding Bill.
-The Trojan Explosion don blue and orange for home games and blue, orange and white for away games.

 Cheerleading

 Originally led by head coach Paulette Johnson, for 35 years, the Woo Woos are a nationally recognized cheerleading squad known for original, up-tempo and high energy performances.
 The 30 member squad is composed of young women from all over the country.
 The squad focuses on community service as well as promoting school spirit.
 Tryouts are held annually during the spring semester for VSU full-time students.
 Instructional camps and workshops are offered throughout the state.

 In 2001, the university granted the Woo Woo Alumni chapter its initial charter.
 The organization has a rapidly growing membership that is actively involved in the promotion of the squad and its individual members.
 Shandra Claiborne, a former Woo Woo, led the team for one year following the retirement of Johnson.
 The squad has been under the leadership of former Woo Woo Cassandra Artis-Williams since 2013.